dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 ## Upgrading to the latest EF Core

+* Any time we release a new version of EF Core, we also release a new version of the providers that are part of the EF Core project, like Microsoft.EntityFrameworkCore.SqlServer, Microsoft.EntityFrameworkCore.Sqlite, and Microsoft.EntityFrameworkCore.InMemory.
+You can just upgrade to the new version of the provider to get all the improvements.

+* EF Core, together with the SQL Server and the in-memory providers are included in current versions of ASP.NET Core.
+To upgrade an existing ASP.NET Core application to a newer version of EF Core, always upgrade the version of ASP.NET Core.

 * If you need to update an application that is using a third-party database provider, always check for an update of the provider that is compatible with the version of EF Core you want to use.
 For example, database providers for previous versions are not compatible with version 2.0 of the EF Core runtime.

-* Since EF Core is included in current versions of ASP.NET Core, to upgrade an existing ASP.NET Core application to a newer version of EF Core, always simply upgrade the version of ASP.NET Core.

-* Any time we release a patch version of EF Core, we also release a patch version of the providers that are part of the EF Core project.
-You can upgrade to the patch version of the provider to obtain all the improvements in the patch.

-* Third party providers for EF Core don't neecessarily release patch versions alongside Microsoft.
-To upgrade to a patch version of EF Core using a third party provider, you may need to add a reference to the patch version of individual EF Core runtime components, such as Microsoft.EntityFrameworkCore, and Microsoft.EntityFrameworkCore.Relational.
+* Third-party providers for EF Core usually don't release patch versions alongside the EF Core runtime.
+To upgrade an application that uses a third-party provider to a patch version of EF Core, you may need to add a direct reference to individual EF Core runtime components, such as Microsoft.EntityFrameworkCore, and Microsoft.EntityFrameworkCore.Relational.

 * If you're upgrading an existing application to the latest version of EF Core, some references to older EF Core packages may need to be removed manually: